 Seeking advice

 Employees can generally recognize when something is wrong.
 Deciding what to next is sometimes challenging.
-As a first step, we encourage you to speak confidentially with one of our investigators.
+As a first step, we encourage you to speak with one of our investigators.

 Looking for more information?